-EXHIBIT NO. DESCRIPTION 4.1 Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 1 4.1.1 Amendment No. 1 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 2 4.1.2 Amendment No. 2 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 3 4.2 Form of Participant Agreement 4 4.2.1 Amendment to Form of Participant Agreement 4 4.3 Description of Common Units of Beneficial Interest 5 10.1 Form of Administration Agreement 6 10.2 Form of Global Custody Agreement 6 10.3 Form of Transfer Agency and Service Agreement 7 10.4 Distribution Services Agreement 8 23.1 Consent of PricewaterhouseCoopers LLP (filed herewith) 31.1 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.2 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.3 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.4 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+EXHIBIT NO. DESCRIPTION 4.1 Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.1 Amendment No. 1 to Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 2 4.1.2 Amendment No. 2 to Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 3 4.2 Form of Participant Agreement 4 4.2.1 Amendment to Form of Participant Agreement 4 4.3 Description of Common Units of Beneficial Interest 5 10.1 Form of Administration Agreement 6 10.2 Form of Global Custody Agreement 6 10.3 Form of Transfer Agency and Service Agreement 7 10.4 Distribution Services Agreement 8 23.1 Consent of PricewaterhouseCoopers LLP (filed herewith) 31.1 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.2 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.3 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.4 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.3 Certification of Principal Executive Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.4 Certification of Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.4 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 97 Policy Relating to Recovery of Erroneously Awarded Compensation

-NO. DESCRIPTION 101 Interactive data file pursuant to Rule 405 of Regulation S-T: (i) the Statements of Financial Condition of Invesco DB US Dollar Index Bearish Fund-December 31, 2023 and December 31, 2022, (ii) the Schedule of Investments of Invesco DB US Dollar Index Bearish Fund-December 31, 2023, (iii) the Schedule of Investments of Invesco DB US Dollar Index Bearish Fund-December 31, 2022, (iv) the Statements of Income and Expenses of Invesco DB US Dollar Index Bearish Fund-Years Ended December 31, 2023, 2022 and 2021, (v) the Statement of Changes in Shareholders' Equity of Invesco DB US Dollar Index Bearish Fund-Year Ended December 31, 2023, (vi) the Statement of Changes in Shareholders' Equity of Invesco DB US Dollar Index Bearish Fund-Year Ended December 31, 2022, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB US Dollar Index Bearish Fund-Year Ended December 31, 2021, (viii) the Statements of Cash Flows of Invesco DB US Dollar Index Bearish Fund-Years Ended December 31, 2023, 2022 and 2021, and (ix) Notes to Financial Statements of Invesco DB US Dollar Index Bearish Fund.
-101.INS Inline XBRL Instance Document - The instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
-101.SCH nline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 The cover page of the Fund's Annual Report on Form 10-K for the year ended December 31, 2023, formatted in Inline XBRL
+EXHIBIT NO. DESCRIPTION 101 Interactive data file pursuant to Rule 405 of Regulation S-T: (i) the Statements of Financial Condition of Invesco DB US Dollar Index Bullish Fund-December 31, 2023 and December 31, 2022, (ii) the Schedule of Investments of Invesco DB US Dollar Index Bullish Fund-December 31, 2023, (iii) the Schedule of Investments of Invesco DB US Dollar Index Bullish Fund-December 31, 2022, (iv) the Statements of Income and Expenses of Invesco DB US Dollar Index Bullish Fund- years ended December 31, 2023, 2022 and 2021, (v) the Statement of Changes in Shareholders' Equity of Invesco DB US Dollar Index Bullish Fund- year ended December 31, 2023, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB US Dollar Index Bullish Fund- year ended December 31, 2022, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB US Dollar Index Bullish Fund- year ended December 31, 2021, (viii) the Statements of Cash Flows of Invesco DB US Dollar Index Bullish Fund- years ended December 31, 2023, 2022 and 2021, and (ix) Notes to Financial Statements of Invesco DB US Dollar Index Bullish Fund.
+101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
+101.SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 The cover page of the Fund's Annual Report on Form 10-K for the year ended December 31, 2023, formatted in Inline XBRL